 One of the main features highlighted by Bybit is their no KYC policy, stating that users can trade on the exchange without any verification required when depositing, trading or withdrawing funds.

 Users are reminded that no KYC exchanges still have their restrictions, as users can potentially be liable to prove their source of funds at any time, negating any no KYC policy.

 Is there any legal team or compliance policy?

 We could not find any details of any compliance policy or compliance officer on the team.
-We recommend that all exchanges give an outline of their compliance policy prior to a user depositing funds into the account, along with the contact details of the compliance officer available on the website or LinkedIn profile.
+We recommend that all exchanges give an outline of their compliance policy before a user deposits funds into the account, along with the contact details of the compliance officer available on the website or LinkedIn profile.